isaiasmendesoliveira/moodle-local_activitydatestatus/README.md

   - `danger` — critical proximity or closed state;
   - `secondary` — neutral/unclassified date semantics.
 - User-specific dates are obtained from Moodle core.
-- Fail-safe behaviour: Moodle's native date block is hidden only after plugin content has been rendered successfully.
+- Fail-safe behavior: Moodle's native date block is hidden only after plugin content has been rendered successfully.
 - No external services or runtime dependencies.

 ## How it works